 The Austin location of multinational technology and consulting firm IBM, manufactures and sells computer hardware and software, as well as offers infrastructure, hosting and consulting services in areas ranging from mainframe computers to nanotechnology.
 IBM holds more patents than any other U.S.-based technology company and has nine research laboratories worldwide.

 1345 Philomena Street

-Part of the Ascension Health Network of nonprofit medical facilities, the Seton Family of Hospitals is a Catholic-centered organization offering healthcare services for more than 1.8 million Central Texas residents.
+Part of the Ascension Health Network of nonprofit medical facilities, the Seton Family of Hospitals is a Catholic-centered organization that employs over 12,800 and is a major contributor to the Central Texas economy.
 Seton also provides millions of dollars in charity care for the uninsured every year.